Mr. Resetti

-Mr. Resetti, full name Sonny Resetti (also known in Japan as Mr. Reset (リセットさん, Risetto-san)), is a fictional character from the Animal Crossing series of video games by Nintendo.
+Mr. Resetti, full name Sonny Resetti (also known in Japan as Mr. Reset (リセットさん, Risetto-san)), is a character from the Animal Crossing series of video games by Nintendo.
 His first appearance was in the Nintendo 64 game Dōbutsu no Mori, released in Europe and North America on the GameCube as Animal Crossing.
 Mr. Resetti is a mole whose role in the series is to remind players to save before quitting the game, and to give a lecture if they do not.
 Mr. Resetti has received mixed critical reception, with critics taking note of both the unique creativity and perceived hostility of his role.